yogi1795/HR-Data-Power-BI-Report/README.md

-# IHR Analytics Report – A Power BI Dashboard for Strategic Workforce Insights
+# HR Analytics Report – A Power BI Dashboard for Strategic Workforce Insights

 **"HR Analytics Report"**, a comprehensive dashboard built to help HR teams, analysts, and business leaders understand workforce dynamics at a glance.